List of Coronation Street characters introduced in 2004

-Eric Garside

-Eric Garside, played by Peter Kay, appeared on 30 January 2004.
-Eric is a drayman who arrives at the Rovers Return Inn in January 2004 for a date with Shelley Unwin (Sally Lindsay).
-He immediately reclaims £10 that Jack Duckworth (Bill Tarmey) had borrowed four years earlier.
-Eric takes Shelley to a posh restaurant and the pair then go back to Eric's house for a cup of tea.
-Eric's overbearing mother, Dolly, greets them in her dressing gown and Shelley beats a hasty retreat, refusing Eric's offer of another date.
-She advises him to cut the apron strings before asking another girl out.

 Amy Barlow

-Amy Katherine Barlow (née Patience Cropper), is a fictional character in the ITV soap opera Coronation Street, portrayed by Elle Mulvaney.
+Amy Katherine Barlow (née Patience Cropper) is a fictional character in the ITV soap opera Coronation Street, portrayed by Elle Mulvaney.
 She was born on screen during the episode broadcast on 9 February 2004.
 To date, the character has been portrayed by eight child actors; Holly Bowyer, Rebecca Pike, Louisa Morris, Rachel and Sarah Corker, Madison Hampson, Amber Chadwick and Mulvaney.
 Although Amy's surname has stayed Barlow, Chadwick was credited as Amy McDonald for three episodes from 2009 to 2010.
 Amy's storylines have included her mother Tracy (Kate Ford) selling her to Roy Cropper (David Neilson), who was presumed to be the father of Amy, and his wife, Hayley (Julie Hesmondhalgh), becoming lactose intolerant and purposefully making herself ill so her parents are nice to each other, losing her great-grandmother Blanche Hunt (Maggie Jones) and grandmother Deirdre and being stuck in Victoria Court flats when a fire was accidentally started by Tracy.

-Mrs. Fanshaw

-Mrs. Fanshaw, played by Alison King appeared on 22 March 2004.
-She was a customer of builders Charlie Stubbs (Bill Ward) and Jason Grimshaw (Ryan Thomas) who had an appointment to fit a radiator in her bathroom.
-Mrs. Fanshaw lusted after Jason.
-Charlie took his cue shortly after and left Jason to "finish the job".
-On the pretext of a faulty thermostat in her bedroom, she led Jason in there and soon made her intentions crystal clear.
-He succumbed and Jason and Mrs. Fanshaw had sex, despite Jason being the supposedly faithful boyfriend of Candice Stowe (Nikki Sanderson).
-King would later return to Coronation Street in 2006 playing the role of Carla Connor.